greenelab/lab-website-template/index.md

 {% capture text %}

-Our team is committed to developing robust and user-friendly tools to facilitate reproducible research.
+We are committed to developing robust and user-friendly tools to facilitate reproducible research.
 Our software is openly accessible on GitHub and conveniently packaged for easy installation.
 These resources are designed to promote transparency and accessibility in academic research, enabling fellow scholars to replicate and build upon our findings.